-I sink deep into Scott’s couch and travel back thirty years to the duplex townhouse looking down on the freeway.
-The one my husband and I rented in 1969 after our house in Santa Cruz burned down.
+I sink deep into Ted’s couch and am taken against my will back thirty years to the duplex townhouse looking down on the freeway.
+The one Sam and I rented in 1969 after our house in Santa Cruz burned down.

 Just when we think we are so special.
 So smart.
 So lucky.
 Sam is on his way to a Ph.D. in Literature; I am scheduled for interviews to become a public school teacher.
-Dad’s wedding gift buys us a very hip little sports car, a Fiat Spyder convertible, British Racing Green.
-We live in the guesthouse attached to the garage of a popular English Professor.
+Dad’s wedding check buys us a very hip little sports car, a Fiat Spyder convertible, British Racing Green.
+We live in the guesthouse attached to the garage of a popular Professor.
 He pays us to proofread his novel and baby-sit his kids.
 We are included in faculty dinners after abalone expeditions.
-His wife takes me under her wing, shows me how to bake the New England sandwich bread she packs in her kids’ lunches.
+His wife takes me under her wing, offers to come teach me how to bake the New England sandwich bread she packs in her kids’ lunches.
 Harriet is a solid 5’11”, towering over the dough as she kneads and punches it into the required consistency.

 I step over to take her place at the counter.
 My kneading originates from a point between my chest and my chin, about six inches above the counter.
-I try to bully the dough the way she does, but I’m a wimp.
-I glance around for a step stool.
+I try to bully the dough the way she does; it’s a farce.
+I glance around for a step stool; I lack leverage.
 Worn out with squeezing, I step aside so she can finish up.
 She chatters about baking bread from scratch since she was a little girl.
 Chop wood.
 Carry water.
 Take notes.

 The floor-to-ceiling shelves of classic writings are now soggy blackened globs of pulp.
 They have toppled into a jagged heap of literature.
 Humpty Dumpty.